Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 (C) A person who pays or delivers moneys or personal property in accordance with a court order entered pursuant to division (A) of this section is not responsible for the proper application of the moneys or property by the recipient.

-2111.14 Duties of guardian of estate.
+Section 2111.14 | Duties of guardian of estate.

-(B) To manage the estate for the best interest of the ward;
+(2) To manage the estate for the best interest of the ward;

-(D) To obey all orders and judgments of the courts touching the guardianship;
+(4) To obey all orders and judgments of the courts touching the guardianship;

-(E) To bring suit for the ward when a suit is in the best interests of the ward;
+(5) To bring suit for the ward when a suit is in the best interests of the ward;

-(F) To settle and adjust, when necessary or desirable, the assets that he may receive in kind from an executor or administrator to the greatest advantage of the ward.
+(6) To settle and adjust, when necessary or desirable, the assets that the guardian may receive in kind from an executor or administrator to the greatest advantage of the ward.
 Before a settlement and adjustment is valid and binding, it shall be approved by the probate court and the approval shall be entered on its journal.
 The guardian also shall have the approval of the probate court to hold the assets as received from the executor or administrator or to hold what may be received in the settlement and adjustment of those assets.

-2111.141 Inventory to be supported by evidence.
+Section 2111.141 | Inventory to be supported by evidence.

-The court, by order or rule, may require that any inventory filed by a guardian pursuant to section 2111.14 of the Revised Code be supported by evidence that the inventory is a true and accurate inventory of the estate of the ward of the guardian, which evidence may include, but is not limited to, prior income tax returns, bank statements, and social security records of the ward or other documents that are relevant to determining the accuracy of the inventory.
-In order to verify the accuracy of an inventory, the court may order a guardian to produce any additional evidence that may tend to prove that the guardian is in possession of or has knowledge of assets that belong to the estate of his ward and that have not been included in the guardianship inventory, which evidence may include, but is not limited to, the guardian’s income tax returns and bank statements and any other documents that are relevant to determining the accuracy of an inventory.
+The court, by order or rule, may require that any inventory filed by a guardian pursuant to section 2111.14 of the Revised Code be supported by evidence that the inventory is a true and accurate inventory of the estate of the ward of the guardian.
+The evidence may include, but is not limited to, prior income tax returns, bank statements, and social security records of the ward or other documents that are relevant to determining the accuracy of the inventory.
+In order to verify the accuracy of an inventory, the court may order a guardian to produce any additional evidence that may tend to prove that the guardian is in possession of or has knowledge of assets that belong to the estate of the ward and that have not been included in the guardianship inventory.
+The additional evidence may include, but is not limited to, the guardian's income tax returns and bank statements and any other documents that are relevant to determining the accuracy of an inventory.
 The court may assign court employees or appoint an examiner to verify an inventory filed by a guardian.
 Upon appointment, the assigned court employees or appointed examiner shall conduct an investigation to verify the accuracy of the inventory filed by the guardian.
-Upon order of the court, the assigned court employees or appointed examiner may subpoena any documents necessary for his investigation.
+Upon order of the court, the assigned court employees or appointed examiner may subpoena any documents necessary for the investigation.
 Upon completion of the investigation, the assigned court employees or appointed examiner shall file a report with the court.
 The court shall hold a hearing on the report with notice to all interested parties.
 At the hearing, the guardian shall have the right to examine and cross-examine any assigned court employees or appointed examiner who conducted the investigation and filed the report that is the subject of the hearing.
 The court shall charge any costs associated with the verification of an inventory filed by a guardian against the estate of the ward, except that, if the court determines that the guardian wrongfully withheld, or aided in the wrongful withholding, of assets from the inventory filed by the guardian, the court shall charge the costs against the guardian.

-2111.15 Duties of guardian of person and estate.
+Section 2111.15 | Duties of guardian of person and estate.

-When a person is appointed to have custody of the person and to take charge of the estate of a ward, such person shall have all the duties required of a guardian of the estate and of a guardian of the person.
+When a person is appointed to have the custody of the person and to take charge of the estate of a ward, such person shall have all the duties required of a guardian of the estate and of a guardian of the person.

-2111.151 Liability of guardian or conservator as to contracts and debts.
+Section 2111.151 | Liability of guardian or conservator as to contracts and debts.

 (A) If a guardian of the estate, a guardian of the person and estate, a guardian of the person, or a conservator enters into a contract in the representative capacity of the guardian or conservator, if the contract is within the authority of the guardian or conservator, and if the guardian or conservator discloses in the contract that it is being entered into in the representative capacity of the guardian or conservator, the guardian or conservator is not personally liable on the contract, unless the contract otherwise specifies.
 If the words “guardian,” “as guardian,” “conservator,” “as conservator,” or any other word or words indicating representative capacity as a guardian of the estate, a guardian of the person and estate, a guardian of the person, or a conservator are included in a contract following the name or signature of the guardian or conservator, the inclusion is sufficient disclosure for purposes of this division that the contract is being entered into in the guardian’s representative capacity as guardian of the estate, guardian of the person and the estate, or guardian of the person or is being entered into in the conservator’s representative capacity as conservator.